Tabcorp/require-lint/README.md

 $ require-lint
 ```

-It then parses your source, from the default entry points declared as `main` and `bin`:
+It then parses your source from the entry points declared as `main` and `bin`:

 ```json
 {